 One-Stop Operator (OSO), Stacey Van Emst, gave an update on the progress of the Client Referral System (CRS).
 The OSO has completed the referral and response forms for all the partners who are participating the CRS pilot.
 A CRS user guide and video have been created and uploaded to the CRS website to assist users in navigating the system.
 The pilot will begin on October 19, 2020 with the following partners: City of Phoenix (Title IB), YMCA Youth (Title IB), Literacy Volunteers of Maricopa County (Title II), Rio Salado College (Title II), AZ Department of Economic Security-Employment Services (Title III) and AZ Department of Economic Security-Vocational Rehabilitation (Title IV).
 Feedback will be captured during the pilot and changes to the CRS will be made as needed.

-The OSO, Stacey Van Emst met with Pinal and Pima County Local Workforce Development Areas on how their client referral system is working..
+The OSO, Stacey Van Emst met with Pinal and Pima County Local Workforce Development Areas on how their client referral system is working.

 Stacey submitted a report detailing efforts to meet with Maricopa County Workforce Development Board’s OSO, Maximus, to discuss potential collaboration on the client referral system.
 It has been a challenge trying to meet with Maximus as they have cancelled meetings or not returned emails.
 At this time, Maximus stated they are not in a position to share information around their CRS, leaving us to move forward without their collaboration on working towards a unified CRS for Maricopa County.